soilwise-he/SoilWise-documentation/tech/docs/technical_components/data_publication_support.md

 ### Overview and Scope

 DOI Resolution Widget component is a set of APIs facilitating verification of existence of a specific DOI inside SoilWise Catalogue, or suggesting a new DOI to be harvested.
-A simple user interface for these APIs is implemented as a part of the [SoilWise Catalogue homepage](https://soilwise-he.eu/repository/).
+A simple user interface for DOI validation API is implemented as a part of the [SoilWise Catalogue homepage](https://soilwise-he.eu/repository/).
+User interface for DOI suggestion is foreseen.

 ### Key Features